eosnetworkfoundation/docs/docs/50_eos-evm/20_eos-evm-network/20_connect-metamask.md

 title: How To Connect Metamask
 ---

-To connect Metamask to Trust EVM follow the steps below to add the Trust EVM network to your Metamask wallet:
+To connect Metamask to EOS EVM follow the steps below to add the EOS EVM network to your Metamask wallet:

 1. Open the Metamask wallet and click on the network in the top center \
 ![metamask top network button](./images/metamask_top_network_button.png)